 The kebabs of minced lamb and lentils served in a highly spiced broth, meatballs, and stuffed eggplant with layers of cheese, potatoes, and meat patties are menu stoppers.

-In Istanbul’s heart, overlooking the implementing Galata Tower, is the Galata Bridge, over the Golden Horn.
-Underneath the bridge is a broad passageway lined with eating places, normally serving seafood.
+The Galata Bridge, over the Golden Horn, overlooks the implementing Galata Tower in Istanbul’s heart.
+Underneath the bridge is a broad passageway with eating places, normally serving seafood.

-Turkish black tea is a take a look at in assessment—delicate and smooth.
-Turkish delicacies haven’t escaped the new internationalist in search of unique flavors.
+Turkish black tea is a tdelicate and smooth tea to ake a look at in assessment— Turkish delicacies haven’t escaped the new internationalists in search of unique flavors.
 As the sector gets smaller, desire expands.